-A few things patterns can be noticed about the churches.
+A few patterns can be noticed among the churches.
 One, all the churches were built in either the early 500s or around 1000 AD—the two periods of Byzantine imperial expansion under the emperors Justinian the Great and Basil II.
 Two, the masonry churches are generally located in Aksaray province and around Soğanlı Valley.
-No masonry churches appear around Göreme, which has the highest concentration of churches.
+No masonry churches appear around Göreme, which has the highest concentration of cave churches.
 Three, the churches are either set in complete isolation without any surrounding settlement, or were the most prominent structure in the community and so served as the parochial church.
 Four, all the masonry churches are larger and more elaborate than the cave churches, and they would have required more money and technical skill to build.
 This suggests the rock-built masonry churches were financed by people with imperial connections and thus more prestigious than the rock-cut cave churches.

 Karagedik (Ihlara Valley)

 A tenth century church set within the Ihlara Valley.
 The church is surrounded with other small cave chapels and its painting style imitates nearby Bahattin Samanlığı church.
 The nearby rock cliff has fallen onto the church, so only the north wall and east apse survive.